MarnixKoerselman/MKLogging/README.md

 ## Implementation in a nutshell

-This code is Microsoft based, using standard C++17 as much as possible (maybe you can use it on Linux too, YMMV).
-I used VS2019 to create the solution and project files.
-There is a 'Shared Items Project' (MKLoggingFiles) that contains the files for the library.
-The consuming project MKLoggingTest is a GoogleTest application, and by referencing LogShared it pulls in all files from MKLoggingFiles and compiles them with the same compiler settings.
-I thought that was a pretty neat option, as it saves me the hassle of keeping compiler settings for multiple projects in sync.
+This is a cross-platform C++17 logging library built with CMake.
+It supports Windows (MSVC), Linux (GCC/Clang), and provides both 32-bit and 64-bit builds.
+The project uses modern CMake practices with presets for different configurations and includes comprehensive CI/CD pipelines for automated testing.

+### Build System

+- **CMake 3.19+** with presets for easy configuration
+- **Cross-platform**: Windows (Visual Studio 2022), Linux (GCC/Clang)
+- **Multi-architecture**: x86 and x64 support
+- **Build configurations**: Debug, Release, RelWithDebInfo
+- **Testing**: GoogleTest integration with CTest
+- **CI/CD**: GitHub Actions for automated builds and testing

 ### Types

-LogRecord captures the information that makes up a log statement.
+- LogRecord captures the information that makes up a log statement.
 It is unlikely that you'll interact directly with this type.
-LogSink writes the log statement to a specific output device, e.g. on the screen or to a file.
+- LogSink writes the log statement to a specific output device, e.g. on the screen or to a file.
-Logger takes care of filtering and distributing log records to the connected sinks.
+- Logger takes care of filtering and distributing log records to the connected sinks.
-LogFormatter takes care of the presentation of the metadata of log statements.
+- LogFormatter takes care of the presentation of the metadata of log statements.

 #### Logger